Solution · Home Services

 Last updated: · Reviewed by the Prefero Research team

-Marketing for home services businesses works differently because the phone is the primary conversion channel, the highest-value jobs arrive as emergencies rather than as planned appointments, and the operational metric that separates a profitable operator from a busy-but-breaking one is the lead-to-job ratio (how many qualified calls become dispatched jobs), not impressions or click-through rate.
-Here is how that plays out and where AI agents change the math.
+Marketing for home services businesses works differently because the phone is the primary conversion channel, the highest-value jobs arrive as emergencies rather than planned appointments, and the metric that separates a profitable operator from a busy-but-breaking one is the lead-to-job ratio (how many qualified calls become dispatched jobs), not impressions or click-through rate.
+Here is where the AI agents change the math.

 What's unique about home services marketing

-In home services, voice is not one channel among many.
-It is the channel.
+In home services, voice is not one channel among many, it is the channel.
 Form fills convert at a fraction of the phone-call rate for HVAC, plumbing, and electrical businesses.
 A homeowner with a burst pipe calls the first credible number on Google and moves on within three to five minutes if no one answers.
-In our work with home services operators, we find that 64% of emergency calls arrive outside 9–5 business hours (Prefero internal data, 4,300+ businesses), precisely when most owner-operators are already off the clock.
+We find that 64% of emergency calls arrive outside 9–5 business hours (Prefero internal data, 5,000+ local businesses), precisely when most owner-operators are off the clock.

 Demand is also intensely seasonal and event-driven.
 A first heatwave triggers a surge of AC repair calls; the first hard freeze sends homeowners to Google for furnace repair and burst-pipe service.
-These demand spikes are predictable in their timing but not in their intensity, and operators who capture them reliably are the ones whose Google Business Profile is current, whose review velocity has been consistent all year, and whose phone is answered in real time, not two hours later when the homeowner has already booked a competitor.
+These spikes are predictable in timing but not intensity, and operators who capture them reliably are the ones whose Google Business Profile is current, whose reviews keep coming, and whose phone is answered in real time, not two hours later when the homeowner has already booked a competitor.

-Pay-per-lead channels like Google Local Services Ads and Angi send qualified homeowner contacts at $8–$22 per lead (Prefero internal data, 4,300+ businesses), reasonable when leads convert, expensive quickly when response time is slow.
+Pay-per-lead channels like Google Local Services Ads and Angi send qualified homeowner contacts at $8–$22 per lead (Prefero internal data, 5,000+ local businesses), reasonable when leads convert, expensive quickly when response time is slow.

 Where most businesses get stuck

 ServiceTitan, Jobber, and Housecall Pro are the dominant platforms in home services, and all three do their designed jobs well: dispatch, scheduling, invoicing, technician routing.
-The gap they leave is everything that happens before the job is created.
-ServiceTitan does not answer the 11 pm call from a homeowner with no heat, respond to the Saturday LSA lead before the homeowner moves on, or follow up with a past HVAC customer in October to schedule their annual furnace tuneup.
+The gap is everything before the job exists.
+ServiceTitan does not answer the 11 pm call from a homeowner with no heat, respond to the Saturday LSA lead before the homeowner moves on, or follow up with a past HVAC customer in October about their annual furnace tuneup.
 Housecall Pro shares the same boundary: it sees the job after the ticket is created, not before.

-After-hours coverage is the silent ROI killer we see most consistently in our work with this vertical.
-The typical answering service uses a generic script that cannot distinguish a burst pipe from a scheduling question.
-Leads arriving through Google LSA on a Friday night wait until Monday morning.
-By which time the homeowner has already booked the competitor who answered within an hour.
-We have found that conversion is 3.4 times higher when calls are answered within 60 seconds rather than returned the next morning (Prefero internal data, 4,300+ businesses).
+After-hours coverage is the silent ROI killer we see most consistently in this vertical.
+The typical answering service uses a generic script that cannot distinguish a burst pipe from a scheduling question, and leads arriving through Google LSA on a Friday night wait until Monday morning, by which time the homeowner has already booked the competitor who answered within an hour.
+Conversion is 3.4 times higher when calls are answered within 60 seconds rather than returned the next morning (Prefero internal data, 5,000+ local businesses).

 The review problem is also more acute for home services than for most verticals.
 A single one-star review hits harder on a thirty-review profile than on one with two hundred.
-Local-pack ranking for trade queries is sensitive to review recency as well as volume, so operators who did strong work two years ago but have not solicited reviews since are losing ground to competitors with fresher signals.
+Local-pack ranking for trade queries is sensitive to review recency and volume, so operators who did strong work two years ago but have not solicited reviews since lose ground to competitors with fresher signals.

 How the four agents change the math

-Cora closes the conversion gap that kills lead-to-job ratio.
-Every inbound call, SMS, website form, and Google LSA lead receives a response within 60 seconds, regardless of time of day.
-Cora qualifies each contact by trade type, urgency, and service area: genuine emergencies go to the on-call technician; non-emergency requests are booked into the dispatch board and confirmed by text.
-For multi-trade operators running HVAC and plumbing under one roof, Cora routes by trade automatically so the right technician pool sees the right jobs.
+Cora closes the conversion gap that kills lead-to-job ratio: every inbound call, SMS, form, and LSA lead gets a reply within 60 seconds, qualified by trade, urgency, and service area.
+Genuine emergencies go to the on-call technician; non-emergency requests are booked and confirmed by text.
+For multi-trade operators running HVAC and plumbing under one roof, Cora routes by trade so the right technician pool sees the right jobs, and when a booked homeowner cancels or no-shows, Cora runs the follow-up that gets the job back on the board.

-Echo converts completed jobs into repeat revenue with post-job review requests within 24 hours of each closed service ticket and seasonal reactivation sequences calibrated to your trade: furnace tuneups in early October, spring landscaping outreach in late February, gutter cleaning reminders in September.
-In our data, operators running Echo sustain repeat-customer rates 30 to 35 percentage points above their pre-Prefero baseline (Prefero internal data, 4,300+ businesses), with a meaningful share of seasonal demand coming from reactivation rather than paid acquisition.
+Echo converts completed jobs into repeat revenue, with seasonal reactivation sequences calibrated to your trade: furnace-tuneup reminders before the first cold snap, spring-cleanup prompts in late February, gutter-cleaning reminders in September, plus win-back outreach for customers who have gone quiet and referral prompts for the homeowners who already trust you.
+In our data, operators running Prefero sustain repeat-customer rates 30 to 35 percentage points above their pre-Prefero baseline (Prefero internal data, 5,000+ local businesses), with a meaningful share of seasonal demand coming from reactivation, not paid acquisition.

-Sage makes lead economics legible.
-It tracks lead-to-job ratio by channel and trade type, callback rate by time of day, and cost per qualified lead from Google LSA versus Angi versus organic search, so budget allocation decisions are grounded in current job data rather than last month's top-channel assumption.
+Sage makes lead economics legible, telling you in plain language the lead-to-job ratio by channel and trade type, callback rate by time of day, and cost per qualified lead from LSA versus Angi versus organic search, so budget decisions are grounded in current job data, not last month's assumption.

 What to measure

-Home services operators who have worked with us for 90 days converge on five metrics that distinguish profitable dispatch-board operators from those cycling through paid lead channels without compounding any advantage.
-Lead-to-job ratio is the foundational number.
-It translates every inbound marketing investment into a clear answer about operational efficiency.
-A ratio below 55% is almost always a response-time problem rather than a demand problem: the leads exist but are not being converted before the homeowner moves on.
+Home services operators who have worked with us for 90 days converge on five metrics that separate profitable dispatch-board operators from those cycling through paid leads without compounding advantage.
+Lead-to-job ratio is the foundational number: it translates every inbound marketing dollar into a clear answer about operational efficiency.
+A ratio below 55% is almost always a response-time problem, not a demand problem, the leads exist but are not converted before the homeowner moves on.

-Callback rate (specifically the share of missed calls returned within five minutes) is the lever with the most immediate operational impact.
-After-hours emergency rate surfaces what fraction of your highest-margin service tickets are arriving outside the window when your current coverage is reliable.
-Cost per qualified lead by channel (LSA, Angi, organic) is the budget allocation signal: two leads at the same per-lead cost can have very different qualified-conversion rates, and the spread is usually wide enough to redirect spend toward the higher-converting source.
+Callback rate (the share of missed calls returned within five minutes) is the lever with the most immediate operational impact.
+After-hours emergency rate surfaces what fraction of your highest-margin tickets arrive outside your reliable coverage window.
+Cost per qualified lead by channel (LSA, Angi, organic) is the budget allocation signal: two leads at the same per-lead cost can have very different conversion rates, wide enough to justify redirecting spend toward the higher-converting source.

-Repeat-customer rate within 12 months and service ticket size by trade type complete the picture.
-The first surfaces how many past clients are returning versus leaking to competitors; the second, which commonly differs by 2–3× between emergency and routine work, tells you which demand segment to optimise for in your LSA configuration and review-solicitation cadence.
+Repeat-customer rate within 12 months and service ticket size by trade type complete the picture: the first shows how many past clients return versus leak to competitors; the second, which commonly differs 2–3× between emergency and routine work, tells you which demand segment to optimize for in LSA configuration and review-solicitation cadence.

 Prefero vs the alternatives